threeday0905/args-expect/README.md

     - return true, if obj is **null** or **undefined**
 6. expect(obj).isEmpty()
     - return true, if obj is null or undefined
-    - return true, if obj is string or array. but length is zero.
+    - return true, if obj is string or array, and has zero length.

 8. expect(obj).notNull()
 9. expect(obj).notEmpty()

 10. expect(obj).is( type [,...] )
-    - check obj is match any of incomint type.
+    - check if obj is match any of incoming types.

             expect(obj).is( String, Object )
             expect(obj).is( CustomizeClass )

 11. expect(obj).has(propName)
-    - check obj is an Object, and has the specified properties.
+    - check if obj is an Object, and has all specified properties.

             expect(obj).has('key');
             expect(obj).has(['key', 'prop1']);
-    - check obj has all specified properties and match the type.
+    - check if obj has all specified properties and match the given types.

             expect(obj).has({
                     key: String,